Cold Weather Vegetable Gardening Best Practices

 Manipulation of soil once, maybe twice per year is plenty.
 Timing is important, tilling in the middle of the growing season causes more damage to the soils microorganisms and fungal membranes, again, bruising and damaging their growth pattern.
 Early and/or late tilling is permissible for the biota enter a stage of dormancy and can rebound from the damage of tilling since they have a longer period of undisturbed growth cycle.
 If you are tilling or feel it is necessary to till more than that because your soil becomes compacted and hinders plant growth, know that there are better solutions.
 For example; using mulch between rows (dry straw, leaves, etc.) helps reduce water evaporation, maintains soil temperatures, protects biota from UV light, helps reduce stagnant water from puddling, and also hinders weed growth reducing competition for nutrients.
 Further more, over tilling and damage of the soils biota causes soil to become compact due to the breaking of layers of membranes.

 Using your plants to your advantage.
-Certain plants have stronger root growth than others and will push deeper into the soil, up to 8′ deep, essentially tilling and aerating the soil for you.
+Certain plants have stronger root growth than others and will push deeper into the soil, up to 8′ deep (oats), essentially tilling and aerating the soil for you.
 Other plants have a shallow root system that spreads along the surface of the soil.
-Neither plants root systems of which are competing against each other for water or nutrients and sometimes benefiting each other by either attracting pollinators or deterring pests, A.K.A. companion planting.
+Neither plants root systems of which are competing against each other for water or nutrients and sometimes benefiting each other by either attracting pollinators or deterring pests, A.K.A. companion planting or biodynamic planting.

 In conclusion “variety is the spice of life”.
-Planting and maintaining many varieties of plants season after season will promote good tilth and save you from excessive labor.
+Planting and maintaining many varieties of plants season after season will promote good tilth and save you from excessive labor or soil damage.